MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 In this project, I set up an authentication system and provided access to the site's data for users to purchase various products.

-CRUD functionality (Create, Read, Update, Delete) is implemented in the Reviews page, products management page, and the Admin section of the project.
+CRUD functionality (Create, Read, Update, Delete) is implemented in the Reviews page, Products Management page, Cart page and the Admin section of the project.

 A live website can be found [here](https://marcellomuy-checkmate.herokuapp.com/).